frictionlessdata/frictionless-py/docs/guides/introduction-guide.md

 title: Introduction Guide
 ---

 Let's say we have a few raw data files.
-It's been just collected by the data researchers, and the quality of data is still far from perfect.
-In fact, they haven't even removed the comments from the first row!
+It's been just collected by the data researchers, and the quality of data is not yet perfect.
+To tell you more, they haven't even removed the comments from the first row!

 ```bash